chahinMalek/ordo/README.md

 ## ✨ Features

 - **Customizable Rules**: Define your own rules to group specific extensions (like `jpg` and `png`) together into target folders (like `images`).
-- **Smart Fallback**: If a file extension isn't covered by a rule, Ordo automatically uses file extension as the folder name (e.g., `.pdf` → `pdf/`).
+- **Smart Fallback**: If a file extension isn't covered by a rule, Ordo automatically uses the file extension as the folder name (e.g., `.pdf` → `pdf/`).
-- **Predefined Groups**: Comes out-of-the-box with logical groupings for `images`, `documents`, `audio`, and more.
+- **Predefined Groups**: Comes out-of-the-box with logical groupings for `images`, `documents`, `audio`, `videos`, and `archives`.
-- **Native Performance**: Built with Go, it's a single binary with zero external dependencies and works across macOS, Linux, and Windows.
+- **Undo Capability**: Regret a move?
+Ordo tracks its actions in a local `.ordo_history` file, allowing you to instantly revert the last operation.
 - **Safe by Design**: Ordo separates planning from execution.
-It detects name collisions and ensures no files are ever overwritten.
+It detects path blockages and ensures no files are ever overwritten.
 - **Dry Run Support**: Preview exactly what changes will be made before any file is moved.
+- **Native Performance**: Built with Go, it's a single binary with zero external dependencies and works across macOS, Linux, and Windows.

 ## 🚀 Quick Start